 COVID-19 (PCR) Test

-According to the CDC, the Coronaviruses are a large family of viruses that are typically found in people and animals.
-COVID-19 is a new disease, caused by a novel (new) coronavirus that has not previously been seen in humans.
-This disease causes mild illnesses, similar to the common cold.
+According to the CDC, the coronavirus is a large family of viruses that are typically found in people and animals.
+COVID-19 (also known as SARS-CoV-2) is a new disease, caused by a novel (new) coronavirus that has not previously been seen in humans.
+This disease causes mild to severe illnesses – similar to the common cold and the flu.
+Since the flu (influenza) and COVID-19 are both respiratory illnesses with similar symptoms, it may be difficult to determine the difference between the two – requiring a PCR test to confirm a diagnosis.

 Why get tested for COVID-19 at ELH?